cmalven/commute/README.md

 # Commute

-A simple command-line tool for syncing development databases.
+A simple command-line tool for syncing development database.

 ---